-In the areas of Bexar County that are outside of a municipality's limits, the Bexar County Fire Marshal Office (210-335-0300) determines when building permits are required for structures are not for a "single-family dwelling."
-A single-family dwelling is defined as a structure consisting of 3 or less residential dwelling units.
-The building permit covers all of the following: constructing, renovating or changing occupancy of a building.
+In the areas of Bexar County that are outside of a municipality's limits, the Bexar County Fire Marshal Office (210-335-0300) determines when building permits are required for structures or areas that are not for a "single-family dwelling." use (Visit Fire Marshal Permits & Applications website).
+A single-family dwelling is defined as a single structure consisting of 3 or less residential dwelling units.
+The building permit covers all of the following: site clearing, constructing, renovating or changing occupancy of a building.

-When a Building Permit is required by the Fire Marshal Office, a Building Permit Authorization is required to be completed by Public Works before submitting a building permit application for review to the Fire Marshal Office.
-The Building Permit Authorization is the first page of the Building Permit form and is used to confirm that all the required County Public Works permits as well as subdivision platting (if required) have been obtained/completed.
+When a Building Permit is required by the Fire Marshal Office, a Building Permit Authorization is required to be completed by Public Works before a building permit is issued by the Fire Marshal Office.
+The Building Permit Authorization is the first page of the Building Permit form and is used to confirm that all the required County Public Works and Environmental Services permits as well as subdivision platting (if required) have been obtained

-- Create a Site Plan showing the location of the building(s) associated to a building permit
+- For the building permit authorization review, create a Site Plan showing the location of the building(s) associated to a building permit.

-- Submit the original signed Building Permit Authorization to the Bexar County Fire Marshal with the required plans, fees, etc.
+- Public Works will e-mail the signed Building Permit Authorization to the Bexar County Fire Marshal when all criteria has been met.